Judiciary Square station

+Metro rail station in Washington, D.C.

 Judiciary Square station is a Washington Metro station in Washington, D.C., on the Red Line.
 It is located in the Judiciary Square neighborhood in the Northwest quadrant of the city, with entrances at 4th and D Street and 5th and F Street.
 It serves the many courthouses and municipal buildings in the area.
 The 5th and F Street entrance is located in the National Law Enforcement Officers Memorial, which incorporates the escalators and elevators into its architecture.

 History

 Service began on March 27, 1976.
 This station is also the birthplace of the Metro, as the initial groundbreaking was held here on December 9, 1969.

 During a September 2012 refurbishment of the station, new signage was installed.
 Similar signage can be found at the Gallery Place, NoMa–Gallaudet U, Morgan Boulevard, Grosvenor-Strathmore, and Largo Town Center stations.
 It is the only station with two-sided platforms with elevators between each platform and street.

 From March 26 to June 28, 2020, this station was closed due to the 2020 coronavirus pandemic.

 Between January 15 to January 21, 2021, this station was closed because of security concerns due to the 2021 Inauguration.